retaildevcrews/pib-gitops/README.md

-# Creating a Retail Edge Fleet
+# Creating a Dev/Test Fleet

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-- `Retail Edge` allows you to quickly create Kubernetes clusters running `k3d` in `Azure VMs`
+- `Pilot in a Box` allows you to quickly create Kubernetes clusters running `K3s` in `Azure VMs`
 - These cluster are intended for learning, dev and test
 - For secure or production clusters, we recommend [AKS Secure Baseline](https://github.com/mspnp/aks-baseline)